 How do you go about meta description optimization, you may ask.
 That is the focus of this post and we will try to be as detailed as possible.
 But let’s begin with some background information to give you a complete knowledge of the subject matter.

 In this article, we will cover the following:

 - How to Create an Optimized Meta Description

 - Why Does Google Change My Meta Description?

 What is An SEO Meta Description?

-A meta description are the brief lines of text that provides a description of a webpage.
+A meta description is the brief lines of text that provides a description of a webpage.
 This text appears as a meta tag in a page’s HTML code.
 It is the small snippets that appear below the page title in the Search Engine Result Pages.

 SEO meta descriptions along with the website URL, and page title are the content that are displayed in Google search.

-Is Meta Descriptions Still Relevant?
+Are Meta Descriptions Still Relevant?

 While Google has said that meta descriptions are not a ranking factor, we can say that it is not an irrelevant element of your website optimization.
 It is very much relevant and indirectly affects your website performance.
 The meta description also plays an important part of driving traffic and improving the performance of your webpage in Google search.